2023 SERIES REGULATIONS

 4.3 The Sprint competition within the American Criterium Cup is a stand alone competition within the series.
 All racers will be scored equally.

-Standings and final placement in the Sprint Competition are based solely on points earned at intermediate sprints at each race.
+Standings and final placement in the Sprint Competition are based solely on points earned at the intermediate ACC Sprint Prime at each race.
 Points earned in the final sprint (the race finish) do not count towards a racers Sprint Competition standing.

-Points earned by racers at the intermediate sprints do not add to their Overall standings in the American Criterium Cup.
+Points earned by racers at the intermediate ACC Sprint Prime sprints do not add to their Overall standings in the American Criterium Cup.

 Individual race promotors may further incentivize intermediate sprints by offering cash or prizes along with the points, but are under no obligation to do so.
 They may not offer additional intermediate series point sprints.
-Only the 3 recognized sprints are permitted under the series rules.
+Only the single recognized sprint is permitted under the series rules.

-Intermediate Sprints will be contested by all racers on the same lap.
+The Intermediate ACC Sprint Prime will be contested by all racers on the same lap.
 Racers gaining a lap must still contest Intermediate Sprints to earn points.

 Article 5.
 Scoring